TheJedis2020/arch_katas_2020/ADRs/Notifications sender to handle several notifications channels.md

 ### Requirements

-* Support for push message, email, and/or SMS notifications to subscribed customers, some immediate and some deferred.
+* Support for push message, email, and/or SMS notifications to subscribed customers, some immediate and some deferred and future possible channels and integrations

 ### Business Assumptions